Steve McQueen’s Bullit Mustang

 After Steve McQueen offered, rather unceremoniously, to purchase the car, the family went underground with the car for about forty years.
 Life took a sad twist when Bob Kiernan finally had the time to work on the car, and he was stricken with the debilitating Parkinson’s disease.
 In 2014, Bob passed, and Sean became the owner of his Dad’s car, the car he and his Dad had driven around in when he was just a kid.
 What does the kid in the adult body do to honor his Dad?
 To keep his Father’s memories alive Sean brought the car back to life, creating the dream his Father always had of properly unveiling the car.

 There are very few iconic cars that can wrap family, cars, celebrities, race car drivers, and movies all into one, but the Bullitt does just that.
 The Batmobile, the Aston Martin DB5.
-Now, the Kiernans have the added dilemma of the car being worth millions of dollars.
+Now, the Kiernans have the added dilemma of the car is worth millions of dollars.
 What will the family do?
 Will they sell the car?
 Does Bill Ford want to buy the car?
 We don’t know, but we do know that Steve McQueen was upset that he didn’t get the car back.
 Right now the Kiernans are keeping the car.
 Gessler and Hagerty take us for a walk around the car.

 Watch the last video as Gessler and Hagerty take us around the Bullit and show us some of the modifications Warner Brothers made to the vehicle so that the producers could make the movie even more exciting.